hackerbande-nbg/climateguard-firmware/README.md

 The Firmware was built using the PlatformIO extension with VS Code.
 Capabilities of the firmware:
 - Create a Device EUI from the MAC and deliver it via Serial, if prompted with the right command (see Flasher)
-- Read 2 kinds of temperature sensors
+- Read BME280 temperature sensor
 - Connect to The Things Network (TTN) and send the data to the TTN server

 Open: